Table of Contents

 Windsurf in April 2026: integration in flight

-- Existing Windsurf customers should stay put.
-The product is fine; the editor experience is mature; the migration cost of leaving is real.
+- Already on Windsurf?
+Stay.
+The product is fine, the editor is mature, and the migration cost of leaving is real money and real disruption.

-- Net-new buyers should defer.
-Strategic direction is the open variable.
-The post-integration roadmap will reveal whether Windsurf becomes a Cognition-flavored Cursor competitor or evolves into something more agent-shaped.
-Either is defensible, but procurement decisions should wait for clarity.
+- Net-new buyer?
+Wait.
+Strategic direction is the open variable here.
+The post-integration roadmap decides whether Windsurf becomes a Cognition-flavored Cursor rival or turns into something more agent-shaped, and either outcome is defensible.
+Procurement should not move until that is clear.

-- Watch for the Devin-into-Windsurf integration.
-If Cognition stitches Devin’s agent capabilities into the IDE shell, Windsurf becomes meaningfully different from anything else on the market.
-Until then, the differentiation isn’t sharp enough to justify a switch.
+- Watch the Devin-into-Windsurf path.
+Stitch Devin's agent capabilities into the IDE shell and Windsurf becomes genuinely unlike anything else on the market.
+Short of that, the differentiation is not sharp enough to switch.

 Devin: the $20 Core tier is the real news

 - The $20 Core tier is genuinely accessible.
-A year ago Devin was a $500/month curiosity; the Core tier turned it into a tool a working engineer can pilot without writing a procurement memo.
+A year ago Devin was a $500/month curiosity.
+Core turned it into something a working engineer pilots without drafting a procurement memo first.

 - Where Devin wins outright.
-Backlog tickets that have a clear acceptance criterion and a self-contained scope.
-Async PR generation overnight on small repos.
-Triage work where a human reviews Devin’s diff in the morning.
+Backlog tickets with a clear acceptance criterion and a self-contained scope.
+Overnight async PR generation on small repos.
+Triage where a human reviews the diff over coffee the next morning.

-- Where Devin doesn’t.
-Repos with non-obvious cross-file context, codebases where domain knowledge lives in heads not docs, and any workflow where the cost of a wrong answer is high.
+- Where it falls down.
+Repos with non-obvious cross-file context.
+Codebases where the domain knowledge lives in people's heads, not docs.
+Anything where a wrong answer is expensive.

-If you’ve ignored Devin since the launch noise, this period is a fair time to give it 1 to 2 weeks of real evaluation.
-Just budget the ACUs explicitly.
+Ignored Devin since the launch noise?
+This quarter is a fair time to give it one to two weeks of real evaluation.
+Budget the ACUs explicitly and it will not surprise you.

 Terminal coding agents: pick on shape, not ideology

-Three terminal options matter in April 2026; they’re more different than they look.
+Three terminal options matter in April 2026, and they are more different from each other than the category label suggests.

 Claude Code: terminal-agent default